 Anzob Pass is a high mountain pass, at an elevation of 3.372 metres (11,062ft) above the sea level, located northwest of Tajikistan's capital Dushanbe.
-The pass is traversed by M34 highway.The pass is located on the main road between Dushanbe and Samarkand and there’s a weather observation station located at the pass top.
+The pass is located between Dushanbe and Samarkand and there’s a weather observation station located at the pass top.
 The climb is a series of narrow zigzags, with some impressive drops to the valley below.

 The road to the summit is gravel, dusty, bumpy and dangerous.
 Your wheels will be astounded at the wonderful views of the mountains spread out before you!
 They are terrible for drivers who are prone to vertigo.
 The road is very steep (20km averaging 7-8% in gradient), narrow, muddy and without a safety rail.
 You'll feel like leaning into the car and away from the edge, even with the safe experienced hands of your Pamiri driver behind the wheel.
 In many places the road is bordered by a drop of hundreds of meters (many hundreds of feet) unprotected by guardrails.

 Usually, the Anzob Pass is open from May through November.
 The wind is usually quite strong at mountain areas.
 High winds blow here all year long.
 Even in summer you can confront with snowy days.
 The pass is one of the most treacherous mountain passes of Central Asia.
 On October 23, 1997, an avalanche killed 46 people, burying 15 trucks and cars.
 The avalanche was so large that it took two weeks for the would-be rescuers to reach the victims.
 Some road sections may require a high clearance 4WD vehicle, in four-wheel-drive, driven by a driver experienced in 4WD drive techniques to drive the road without getting stuck.
 From the top of the pass there are stupendous views of the Zarafshan mountain range.